aliyev24/weather_forecast/README.md

 # weather_forecast

+- Weather Forecast for Cities
+- Add cities to your list to see weather forecast for them
+- Registration and Authentication

+# Requirements

+* Python 3.9 and up

+# Build with
+* Django 4.1.5
+* Docker
+* Postgres
+* External API

-6. Create '.env' file in settings root and paste this:
+1. Create '.env' file in settings.py root and paste this:

  ```
 DEBUG=0
 SECRET_KEY=l8g!36r#0t_x*aflo*u^78oh+)*5w-v_@=s65k1li5qr_!*518

 POSTGRES_NAME=your_postgres_name